-But even so, conducting clinical trials with our products has always been a goal for Ritual—namely, because it’s a standard we’ve always wanted from the vitamin industry at large.
+But even so, conducting clinical trials with our products has always been a goal for Ritual—namely, because it’s a standard we’ve always wanted.
 And that goal began with Essential for Women.

 A university-backed clinical trial allowed us to quantify the impact of Essential for Women.